secureprep/core/CLA-detailed.md

 This contributor license agreement ("Agreement") documents the rights granted by contributors to Us.
 This is for your protection and the protection of the project and its users; it does not change your rights to use your own Contributions for any other purpose.

+For questions about this CLA, please contact team@secureprep.dev or visit https://secureprep.dev

 ## You accept and agree to the following terms and conditions for Your present and future Contributions submitted to Us:

 ### 1. Definitions